 Africanized Bees and Wasps

-The Tarantula Hawk are a species of spider wasps that hunts tarantulas.
+The tarantula hawk wasp is a species of wasp that hunts tarantulas.
 They are a parasitic predator, and they sting their prey to immobilize it.
-They then bring it back to the nests, where it lays eggs which devour the still-living prey.
+They then bring it back to the nests, where the wasp lays eggs in the tarantula's body which devour the still-living prey.
 The are typically 5cm in length, making them one of the larger species of wasps.
 They have black bodies and rust colored wings.
 They are found in parts of the United States, as far north as Utah.
 They are the state insect of New Mexico.
-Despite their docile and non-aggressive nature, this species possesses a very painful sting, they will use if they need to protect their nest.
+Despite their docile and non-aggressive nature, this species possesses a very painful sting that they will use if they need to protect their nest.

 What is the Craziest Bug You’ve Encountered?